neuland/micro-frontends/README.md

 ### Browser Support

-The above example uses the Custom Element V1 which is currently [supported in Chrome, Safari and Opera](http://caniuse.com/#feat=custom-elementsv1).
+The above example uses the Custom Element V1 Spec which is currently [supported in Chrome, Safari and Opera](http://caniuse.com/#feat=custom-elementsv1).
 But with [document-register-element](https://github.com/WebReflection/document-register-element), a lightweight and battle tested polyfill is available to make this work in all browsers.
 Under the hood, it uses the [widely supported](http://caniuse.com/#feat=mutationobserver) Mutation Observer API, so there is no hacky DOM tree watching going on in the background.

 ### Child Parent Communication